tdinesh/youbot_ros_tools/README.md

 youbot_ros_tools
 ================

-Use the hydro-revel for more stable and tested code.
+Use the hydro-devel branch of [Boanerghes][2] for more stable and tested code.

 ## Goals

 + use the kinematics and dynamics specs from [youbot-store][1].
 + use the last meshes also
 + fix the "joint issue" (joints are moving too slowly)
-+ improve readability by keeping the official parameters in parameter files
++ improve readability by keeping the official parameters in a parameter file

+So basically this repo a massive refactor of the previous youBot repos.

 ## Quick start

-Compatible with ROS Hydro and Gazebo 1.9.
+This repo is compatible with ROS Hydro and Gazebo 1.9.

-### base only
+### rviz

+An rviz launch is available for studying the kynematics of the robot without the physics engine.

 Launch display in rviz:

 ```
-roslaunch youbot_description youbot_base_only.launch
+roslaunch youbot_description youbot_rviz.launch
 ```

+### Gazebo

+This simulation currently contents the robot only.

 Launch display in Gazebo: